 The College is committed to providing an atmosphere that enables the highest quality of student learning.
-In order to ensure the maintenance of such an environment, the College prohibits the use of portable telecommunications devices (cellular telephones, pagers, mp3 players, radios, etc.) in classrooms during class meetings.
-Such devices should be disabled prior to class periods to prevent their inadvertently sounding during classes.
+In order to ensure the maintenance of such an environment, the College prohibits the use of mobile phones, recording devices, media players in classrooms during class meetings unless they are part of the course learning process.
+Such devices should be disabled prior to class periods to prevent them inadvertently sounding during classes.
 Failure to adhere to this regulation may result in grade adjustments, dismissal from class, and/or additional disciplinary action.